topranks/wmf-clab/README.md

 Sub-interfaces on ports connecting to these bridges, within the crpd containers, are also created by the start script.
 Containerlab does not provide a mechanism to add these itself.
 The addresses for these sub-ints are added by the start script during deploy.

-## Running the script to generate topology / config files.
+## Running the script for the first time

 Most typically I run the lab in a Debian VM on my system, to keep it all isolated.
 It should be possible to run on any Linux system with Python3 and docker, however.
 It is advised to run on a system with minimum 8GB RAM, and preferably 12GB+, to allow the more than 50 virtual nodes run comfortably.
 4 vCPUs is reccomended but it should work with 2 or less.